 Concealing PCD symptoms such as cough and blowing nose in public were reported across the qualitative studies (17-19, 28).
 Embarrassment was mostly from coughing and producing sputum in public however ear drainage was also reported as an embarrassing symptom in one of the paediatric studies(17).
 The stigma questionnaire (which included items on embarrassment from symptoms and concealment) correlated with mental health and the social impact of symptoms.
 Although the impact of PCD on school functioning were expressed by patients (17, 28), no differences in educational level or IQ were found between PCD children and healthy children.
 School functioning instead could be related to patients’ reluctance to disclose their PCD diagnosis with teachers and peers.
 Such concealment of symptoms and illness disclosure has been reported across chronic illness (33-36).
 Results from a cystic fibrosis study (36) found patients were more likely to disclose to romantic partners and close friends than to casual friends, bosses, or co-workers and disclosure was associated with higher social support, social functioning, and medication adherence self-efficacy.

 Poor adherence to treatments can often be a conscious decision in PCD, however it can be the result of not making any decisions at all e.g. worry about having PCD could lead to attempts to avoid thinking about it.
 Poor adherence however is likely to lead to raised anxiety about the consequences, which often leads to attempts by the individual to minimize the risks (37).
 This process is known as cognitive dissonance which refers to the widespread observation that in any situation where people who feel uncomfortable about a choice they have made, also hold a strong desire to resolve this discomfort.
 Its’ resolution is central to motivating patients to change (38).
-Cognitive dissonance has been reported in cystic fibrosis and has been shown to be the case in PCD through this synthesis of literature.
-It was reported that symptom relief led to patients feeling ‘normal’(18) but there was paradoxically reluctance to adhere to treatments which was also attributed to wanting to feel normal(26, 27).
-Patients did however report that treatments could reduce symptoms providing sensations of relief.
-In a cross-sectional survey study (26), 85.7% agreed that they had difficulty complying with treatments because they made them feel physically worse; however 96% of patients acknowledged their health would decline without treatments.
-There was also a variance different levels of PCD health literacy knowledge in the preventative nature of physiotherapy among children and teenagers (18).
+Cognitive dissonance has been reported in cystic fibrosis however further investigation is needed in PCD.
+This literature synthesis did findthat symptom relief led to patients feeling ‘normal’(18) but paradoxically, there was a reluctance to adhere to treatments which was also attributed to wanting to feel normal(26, 27).
+Furthermore, in a cross-sectional survey study (26), 85.7% agreed that they had difficulty complying with treatments because they made them feel physically worse; however 96% of patients acknowledged their health would decline without treatments.
+There was also a variance in the levels of PCD health literacy and in the knowledge of the preventative nature of physiotherapy among children and teenagers (18).
 The perception of physiotherapy treatments, which corresponding to fluctuating levels of motivation, highlighted the need for patient centeredness and personalised medicine.

 Limitations